 This data is known as big data.

-Companies are flooded with colossal amounts of data.
-Thus, it is very important to know what to do with this exploding data and how to utilize it.
+Organizations and companies are flooded with tremendous amounts of data.
+Thus, it is very important to know what to do with this data and how to utilize it.

-It is here, the concept of Data Science comes into the picture.
-Data Science brings together a lot of skills like statistics, mathematics, and business domain knowledge and helps an organization find ways to:
+The preceding picture represents the concept of Data Science.
+Data Science brings together a lot of skills such as statistics, mathematics, and business-domain knowledge, and helps organizations find ways to:

 - Reduce costs